SeisSol/SeisSol/Documentation/leonardo.rst

 Build Instructions (without spack)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**NOTE: THE FOLLOWING INSTRUCTIONS ARE STILL SUBOPTIMAL.
-TO CHANGE: MANUALLY INSTALL METIS+PARMETIS FOR INT64 DATATYPES.
-Also, the versions may need to be fixed**

 Here, we go for a build using gcc and AdaptiveCpp.
 We begin by setting up an environment.
 Firstly, choose a folder you want to install SeisSol to and navigate to it.
 Run ``pwd`` and copy the path there.